marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 ## A/B testing

-For example, one of the options here lets the developer choose between `Auto`, `A` or `B`, for an A/B testing.
+For example, one of the options in the configuration screen lets the developer choose between `Auto`, `A` or `B`, for an A/B testing.

 `Auto` means that the app will automatically choose between A and B, based on criteria such as the user's ID or frameworks